The Mark of the Beast - If You See It, It’s Too Late

 Ever notice that nowhere in the Gospels can you find Jesus directly answering the question of how one increases their faith?
 I was frustrated at that for a while when I was wanting more faith, like the apostles.
 Finally, I realized that the Bible gives us the answer elsewhere and everywhere.

 In the many stories of the Bible we see God's servants walking prayerfully with him through hardships and learning several things in the process.
 They learn how to recognize his hand leading.
 This normally does not consist of voices, dreams, and visions, but of coincidences or "God-incidences" or "open doors" (Rev 3:8, 20) and "closed doors" (Rev 3:7).
 They learn what he is likely to to do or lead us to do and what he is not likely to do nor lead us to do.
-They learn how to trust him when the situation looks like he has abandoned them and just wait in patience and peace until the clear direction come to act, if any action is required.
+They learn how to trust him when the situation looks like he has abandoned them and just wait in patience and peace until the clear direction to act comes, if any action is required.
 In other words, they learn faith and how to act on it.

 If you pray daily about having faith and strength as Jesus instructed, then you can be sure that God will hear that prayer according to his will.
 In response, he will direct you just as he did the servants in the Bible who wanted the same thing.
 You will be put in sometimes uncomfortable situations like they were which require you to be bold and radical at times, and to be inactive or meek at other times; the whole gamut.
 This will prepare you for all situations including the coming crisis of decision over leaving your home country early enough to escape the Mark of the Beast.